sajinieKavindya/docs-mi/en/docs/reference/connectors/pulsar-connector/pulsar-connector-reference.md

 # Apache Pulsar Connector Reference

 This documentation provides a reference guide for the Apache Pulsar Connector.
-The Pulsar connector allows you to connect to Apache Pulsar, a distributed messaging system, and perform various operations such as sending messages and managing topics.
+The Pulsar connector allows you to connect to Apache Pulsar, a distributed messaging system, and perform message publishing.
 Click an operation name to see parameter details and samples on how to use it.

 ## Connection Configurations